 9 Things You Should Do in Venice

-If you’re travelling through Europe, Venice is likely to be on your list of places to visit.
-You may not have time to do and see everything that Venice has to offer, but here are 9 places and activities you should certainly consider.
+You may not have time to do and see everything that Venice has to offer, but here are some of the essential places and activities you should certainly consider adding to your itinerary.

 1. Airport Taxi